What Happened to NaNoWriMo

 Can I still do the November writing challenge?

-Absolutely.
-Even though the official NaNoWriMo organization closed in 2024, writers are continuing the November tradition informally.
-Just set a 50,000-word goal with a November 30th deadline in Authorlytica, and you'll have the same tracking and accountability.
+Yes, and the math is the same.
+Even though the official NaNoWriMo organization closed in 2025, writers are continuing the November tradition informally.
+Run the numbers with the word goal calculator (50,000 words by November 30 works out to about 1,667 words a day), set a matching project in Authorlytica, and you'll have the same tracking and accountability.
 Then in December, you can keep going without losing your momentum.

 Are there other NaNoWriMo alternatives?